simatic-ax/learning-path/02_first_ax_project/slides/slides.md

     <pre><code>apax install</code></pre>
     <br>
     <p>This will collect all dependencies and devDependencies of the apax.yml and download them to the .apax folder.</p>
     <p>Additionally it will create an apax-lock.json file.
-This file will contain all packages that have been installed, when you check it you will see, that the SDK has a lot of sub-dependencies that it brings along.</p>
+This file contains a snapshot of all packages and their respective version that have been installed.</p>
   </div>
   <div class="grid-slide-image">
     <pre><code data-line-numbers data-trim data-noescape>